Married to the Kellys

 Married to the Kellys is an American sitcom that aired on ABC from October 3, 2003 to April 23, 2004 with a run of 22 episodes.
-Set in a Kansas suburb of Kansas City, Missouri, the series stars Breckin Meyer and Kiele Sanchez.
+Set in a Kansas suburb of Kansas City, Kansas, the series stars Breckin Meyer and Kiele Sanchez.
 The show was a part of the TGIF Friday night line up, after Hope & Faith, airing at 9:30 EST. The show earned fair enough ratings to get picked up for a whole season, but it was cancelled at the end of the season.

 The series followed the adventures of a single-child New Yorker adjusting to life with his wife's large, close-knit suburban family.

 The show was originally to be titled Back to Kansas.

 Premise

-Producer Tom Hertz (Spin City, Less Than Perfect) loosely based this comedy on his life experiences.
-The sitcom centers on New York loner Tom (Breckin Meyer, Clueless) who was raised as an only child.
-After he marries Susan (Kiele Sanchez, That Was Then), a woman raised in the Midwest by a large family, they move to Kansas to be closer to them and he has to quickly adjust to life with a big, caring family.
+The sitcom centers on New York novelist and loner Tom (Breckin Meyer, Clueless) who was raised as an only child.
+After he marries Susan (Kiele Sanchez, That Was Then), a woman raised in the Midwest by a large family, the couple moves to Kansas so they can be closer to them.
+Tom has to quickly adjust to life with a big, caring, and somewhat creepy family.
+He initially dislikes and is uncomfortable around the family, but Susan forces him to spend time with the Kellys and try to please them.